sadafkhan0107/notes-app/README.md

-# Hyper Notes - Note taking app
+# Hyper Notes - Note-taking app

 HyperNotes is a powerful and versatile note-taking app designed to help you stay organized and productive.
-Whether you're a student, professional, or simply someone who loves jotting down ideas, HyperNotes has got you covered.
+Whether you're a student, a professional, or someone who loves jotting down ideas, HyperNotes has covered you.